-\textbf{Base GNN:} The base GNN model takes in a graph with augmented node features and generates learned node representations via neighborhood message passing and update steps.
+Once we perform node augmentation, we pass the augmented graph as input into a base GNN model and graph-level MLP to output predicted eigenvectors.\\\\ \textbf{Base GNN:} The base GNN model takes in a graph with augmented node features and generates learned node representations via neighborhood message passing and update steps.
 Any GNN architecture may be selected as the base model to fit the needs of the dataset and downstream application.

 \textbf{Graph-level MLP:} We concatenate the node-wise output of the base GNN model to form a graph-level aggregated representation.
 We then pass the aggregated vector through an MLP model to produce the low-frequency Laplacian eigenvectors.
-Concatenating the node embeddings prior to applying the MLP allows the model to learn relationships between distant nodes without risking over-smoothing.